-Figure 5 (second and third columns) shows corrected albedo using the measured diffuse-to-total ratio, assuming a particular angular dependence (the angular dependence in Eq.
-23) and using.
-The calculation either uses the measured slope inclination and aspect (in the second column) or considering unknown considers optimised slope parameters (in the third column).
-The

-30 quality of the correction is judged according to 1) the resemblance of the shape of the corrected albedo spectrum to a flat-terrain albedo and in particular whether the albedo is constant and close to 1 in the blue-green range and 2) on the adequacy of the theoretical flat-terrain albedo calculated using measured SSA to fit the corrected albedo in the near infra-red domain (distance of the violet or red curve from the gray curve).
+- Figure 5 (second and third columns) shows corrected albedo using the measured diffuse-to-total ratio, assuming the angular dependence in Eq.
+23. The calculation either uses the measured slope inclination and aspect (in the second column) or considers optimised slope parameters (in the third column).
+The quality of the correction is judged according to 1) the resemblance of the shape of the corrected albedo spectrum to a flat-terrain albedo and in particular whether the albedo is constant and close to 1 in the blue-green range and 2) on the adequacy of the theoretical flat-terrain albedo calculated using measured SSA to fit - 30 the corrected albedo in the near infra-red domain (distance of the violet or red curve from the gray curve).
 In all the cases, the corrected albedo is closer to a flat-terrain albedo spectrum than the measured one, meaning that the correction improves the measurements.
 In general, the correction without using the slope parameters yields nearly flat albedo with value lower than 1 in the blue-green, meaning that even a highly distorted albedo can be recovered.
-The correction method also achieves yields better results than when using the actual measured with the measured slope parameters (all except case 2, and case 5 which shows a marginal deterioration) highlighting the difficulty

-5 to acquire measure sufficiently accurate slope parameters.
-However, the slope uncertainty is not the only cause, for instance the shape of the measured spectra in case 2 is suspect seems too flat in the range 400 - 600 nm, suggesting a measurement artefact.
+The correction method yields better results than with the measured slope parameters (all except case 2, and case 5 which shows a marginal deterioration) highlighting the difficulty to measure sufficiently accurate slope parameters.
+However, the slope uncertainty is not the only cause, for instance the shape of the measured spectra in case 2 seems too flat in the range 400 - 600 nm, suggesting a measurement artefact.
 Neither the forward simulation nor the corrections reproduce a "normal" spectral shape.

-Overall, we also note that the quality of the correction does not depend on the slope inclination.
-The amplitude of the correction (i.e. the difference between the blue and the violet or red curves) can be large (e.g. case 7), still the correction is
+- 5 Overall, we also note that the quality of the correction does not depend on the slope inclination.
+The amplitude of the correction (i.e. the difference between the blue and the violet or red curves) can be large (e.g. case 7), still the correction is satisfactory.

-- 10 satisfactory.
 These results show that the correction of apparent albedo is possible for a relatively large range of slopes, even without knowing the slope parameters.
-However, this high performance relies on the assumption of clean snow and on the quality of the cross-calibration between the upwelling and downwelling flux acquisitions, which is usually not an issue for manual measurements (e.g. Carmagnola et al., 2013), because the same channel is used for both acquisitions, but could be for dual-channel automatic spectrometers (e.g. Picard et al., 2016b).
-The method interpreting any departure from $\alpha_0 = 0.98$ in the - 15 blue-green as the presence of slope, the correction would be incorrect if this departure was to be caused by impurities, a poor cross-calibration or any other artefacts.
+However, this high performance relies on the assumption of clean snow and on the quality of the cross-calibration between the upwelling and downwelling flux acquisitions, which is usually not an issue for - 10 manual measurements (e.g. Carmagnola et al., 2013), because the same channel is used for both acquisitions, but could be for dual-channel automatic spectrometers (e.g. Picard et al., 2016b).
+The method interpreting any departure from $\alpha_0 = 0.98$ in the blue-green as the presence of slope, the correction would be incorrect if this departure was to be caused by impurities, a poor cross-calibration or any other artefacts.